 Christopher L. Barrett is an endowed Distinguished Professor in Biocomplexity, the Executive Director of the Biocomplexity Institute, and Professor of the Department of Computer Science at the University of Virginia.
 He is an interdisciplinary computational scientist who has published more than 100 research articles exploring all aspects of large multiscale interaction systems.
 Over the past 35 years, Barrett has conceived, founded and led large interdisciplinary complex systems research projects and organizations, established national and international technology programs, and co-founded organizations for federal agencies such as the Department of Defense, the Department of Energy and the Department of Homeland Security.
 He has served in various advisory and collaborative scientific roles internationally.

 Barrett is the recipient of the 2012–2013 Jubilee Professorship in Computer Science and Engineering at Chalmers University in Sweden and is a member of the 2010 Royal Colloquium for the King of Sweden.
 He was a distinguished international professor at the Royal Institute of Technology in Stockholm (1997–1998).
 He has received Distinguished Research, Service, Advisory and Security Awards from the U.S. Navy, Los Alamos National Laboratory, and the Alliance for Transportation Research.
 He has served as advisor to U.S. government agencies, the Commonwealth of Virginia, the European Commission and others.
-He holds seven patents and has nine pending.
+He holds seven patents and has ten pending.

 On January 29, during a virtual ceremony over Zoom, the University of Virginia honored and recognized faculty members for their outstanding contributions to their fields and the impact of their research and scholarly activities at the annual Research Achievement Awards.